hissp.compiler module#

 Compile multiple forms, and execute them if evaluate mode enabled.

-form(form) str[source]#
+compile_form(form) str[source]#

 Compile Hissp form to the equivalent Python code in a string. tuple and str have special evaluation rules, otherwise it’s an atom that represents itself.

-tuple(form: Tuple) str[source]#
+tuple_(form: tuple) str[source]#

 Compile call, macro, or special forms.

-special(form: Tuple) str[source]#
+special(form: tuple) str[source]#

 The two special forms are quote and lambda.

 A quote form evaluates to its argument, treated as literal data, not evaluated.
-Notice the difference in the readerless compiled output.
+Notice the difference in the readerless compiled output:

 >>> print(readerless(('print',42,))) # function call